graphql/graphql-spec/spec/Section 6 -- Execution.md

-If the result of resolving a field is {null} (either because the function to resolve the field returned {null} or because a field error was raised), and the {ModifiedOutputType} of that field is of a `Non-Null` type, then a field error is raised.
+If the result of resolving a field is {null} (either because the function to resolve the field returned {null} or because a field error was raised), and the type of the field after {ApplyRequiredStatus} has been applied to it is of a `Non-Null` type, then a field error is raised.
 The error must be added to the {"errors"} list in the response.

 If the field returns {null} because of a field error which has already been added to the {"errors"} list in the response, the {"errors"} list must not be